juhanw/adaptive_koopman/README.md

 ## How to construct an adaptive Koopman model from data

 ### Step 1.
 Provide unautonomous systems
-	Before customizing your own testing systems, you need to define model parameters by changing the Name-Value pair input arguments in tests/systems.py file:
+	You need to customize you own models by changing parameters in `tests/systems.py` file:
 	Name:                       Semantics:
 	'statesUpper'               States upper bounds
 	'statesLower'               States lower bounds